fshr-1

 review:

 summary: IEA annotation based on UniProt keyword mapping.
-FSHR-1
+FSHR-1 participates

-participates in signal transduction as a GPCR.
+in signal transduction as a GPCR.

 action: KEEP_AS_NON_CORE

-reason: This is a high-level term that is correct but less informative
+reason: This is a high-level term that is correct but less informative than the

-functions in signal transduction to regulate immune and stress
+transduction to regulate immune and stress responses.

 - term: